 India’s Affordable Care vs International Pricing:

-In contrast, the cost of a liver transplant in India typically ranges from ₹14 lakh to ₹40 lakh, with many centers providing world-class infrastructure, experienced surgeons, and excellent post-operative care.
+In contrast, the cost of a liver transplant in India typically ranges from ₹14 lakh to ₹40 lakh, with many centres providing world-class infrastructure, experienced surgeons, and excellent post-operative care.

 The quality of medical treatment, success rates, and patient satisfaction in India is comparable to that of developed nations, but at a fraction of the cost.